Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Create an attribute sub-group

-Create an attribute sub-group to organize the attributes in special groups, for instance depending on product-related categories in the case a *PIM* product.
+Create an attribute sub-group to organize the attributes in special groups depending on the type of the entity-related data.
+For example, in the case of a *PIM* product, you can organize the product attributes in different groups, such as product data, description, prices, and dimensions.

 If the attribute group already contained attributes, these attributes are automatically moved to first sub-group.

 Attribute groups are organized in a tree structure with a maximum depth of two levels.
 That means that a maximum of one sub-group level can be added to an attribute group.